ddrake/fauna-auth/README.md

 npm install
 ```

-Create a database and a Fauna admin key via the shell or Fauna [dashboard](https://dashboard.fauna.com/).
-Save this key in a file `.env.local` in the project root.
+Create a database and a Fauna admin key `<my fauna key>` via the shell or Fauna [dashboard](https://dashboard.fauna.com/).
+Create a file `.env.local` in the project root with contents `FAUNA_ADMIN_KEY=<my fauna admin secret>`.
+Note: ensure that this file is in `.gitignore`.
+It should not be committed to your repository!

 Provision the Fauna resources with the [Fauna Schema Migrate](https://github.com/fauna-labs/fauna-schema-migrate) tool.